vasubandaru/vasubandaru.github.io/_posts/2018-09-29-Learn-Python.md

 #### Subsetting & Indexing

 Chasing for the required columns and rows we want, is the daily routine.
-Let's see how it is done
+As I see it there are 3 main ways we subset i.e. Index, Name and Logical.
-As I see it there are 3 main ways we subset i.e. Index, Name and Logical.In python we will be using two functions for this
+In python we will be using two functions for this

 > loc - works using labels
 > iloc -  works using position - only integers